Briguy52/classnotes/twitter.md

 * you can't network yourself into a job w/o the skills
 * social time vs 'training' time

-judy cho (?) fb director of design
+julie zhuo (?) fb director of design

 #### How do you become [insert role here]?
 > the best way to do it, is to do it (ie projects)